Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

-PTR records are essential for email deliverability and network operations.
-While they're often managed by IP address providers rather than DNS hosting providers, understanding PTR records helps you ensure proper configuration and troubleshoot delivery issues.
-When you control your IP space, DNScale can manage your reverse DNS zones alongside your forward zones.
+PTR records are essential for email deliverability, security logging, and network operations.
+The key to proper PTR configuration is forward-confirmed reverse DNS: the PTR hostname must resolve back to the same IP address.
+While PTR records are often managed by IP address providers rather than DNS hosting providers, understanding how reverse DNS zones work helps you ensure proper configuration and troubleshoot delivery issues.
+When you control your own IP space, DNScale can manage your reverse DNS zones alongside your forward zones, keeping both sides of the lookup consistent.